 Rather than being installed on the floor like conventional toilets, these models are hung on a wall in the bathroom.

 Such models are best suited for bathrooms that have a limited footprint.
-Most of the modern wall hung tankless toilets feature an easy to clean, sleek design.
+Most modern wall-hung tankless toilets feature an easy to clean, sleek design.

 With such a toilet, the toilet bowl and flushing plate will be installed on one of the walls in your bathroom.
-This results in a more streamlined appeal that will save up to 12 inches of space in the bathroom.
+This results in a more streamlined appeal that will save up to 12 inches of space.

 Floor-Mounted Tankless Toilets